 But aiming to have “fun” in a History lesson?
-That’s like saying a trip to a Holocaust museum is “fun”.
-It suggests an inability to connect with the tragedy of the material both from the head, and the heart.
+That’s like saying you want a trip to a Holocaust museum to be “fun”.
+It suggests an inability to connect with the tragedy of the material from both the head and (more importantly) the heart.

-Call me old-school, but I believe we need to learn in a way that is sensitive to the experiences of human suffering when we study History.
+Call me old-school, but I believe we need to learn in a way that is sensitive to the experience of human suffering, when we study History.

-I believe the role of a teacher is to inspire and to create an environment where students can cultivate their curiosity to learn, beyond the textbook.
-It is the student’s responsibility to motivate themselves.
+I believe the role of a teacher is to try and inspire (not to motivate), and to create an environment where students can cultivate their curiosity to learn, beyond the textbook.
+It is the students’ responsibility to motivate themselves.

-I remember, a few years ago, reading something that has stayed with me to this day, in one of Simon Sinek’s books (it was either in Leaders Eat Last: Why Some Teams Pull Together and Others Don’t, or in Start With Why): It is a leader’s responsibility to inspire their workers, but it is the workers’ responsibility to motivate themselves.
+I remember reading something that has stayed with me to this day, which I read a few years ago, in one of Simon Sinek’s books (it was either in Leaders Eat Last: Why Some Teams Pull Together and Others Don’t, or in Start With Why).
+In one of these books, Simek said something along the lines of: It is a leader’s responsibility to inspire their workers, but it is the workers’ responsibility to motivate themselves.

 Being a classroom teacher is a leadership role.
-You are the one who is responsible for leading your students during the academic year.
+You are the one who is responsible for leading your students to make progress in your subject, during the academic year.
 But it is the students’ job to motivate themselves to achieve the goals they want to achieve in your subject.